Gedielsonvieira/Gedielsonvieira/README.md

 # Hi 👋, I'm Gedielson Vieira

 #### info:</br>
-- 📚 Studying Analysis Systems Development at SENAC-RS
+- 📚 Studying Analysis Systems Development at Uninter-RS
-- 👩🏽‍💻 I'm a very curious person and love learning new stuff
+- 👩🏽‍💻 I am a very curious person and I love to solve problems in the best possible way
-- 🔭 I’m currently working as hubspot developer
+- 🔭 I am currently working as a Java developer with Spring Boot
 </br>
 <div>
     <a href="https://github.com/Gedielsonvieira">